JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 f (generic function with 1 method)
 ```

-and then use it in the `map` function
+and then use it as the first argument of the `map` function.

 ```jldoctest anonym
 julia> map(f, [1,3,-1], [2,4,-2])